Dombarth/tilers-sydney/guides/waterproofing-before-tiling-ryde.md

   - q: "How long should waterproofing cure before tiling?"
     a: "It depends on the membrane system and site conditions, but cure time is often quoted around 24–72 hours.
 The key is that cure time should not be compressed just to meet a schedule."
   - q: "Who does waterproofing in NSW wet areas?"
-    a: "Wet area waterproofing is completed by a licensed waterproofer.
-The tiler coordinates sequencing and protects the membrane during tiling, but the membrane itself is applied by the waterproofer."
+    a: "Wet area waterproofing must be completed by a licensed waterproofer.
+Harbour Tiling holds a builders licence and is licensed to perform waterproofing, so we handle both waterproofing and tiling in-house."
 ---

 ## Quick answer (for planning)